-There will be no charge for any part of the program except the supper, which will be provided at cost by the Greenbelt Drug store.
+There will be no charge for any part of the program except the supper, which will be provided at

 The program will begin at 2:15 P.M.
 Saturday, Feb.
 4th, in the school auditorium.

 C. O. C. BOX SCORE